JoaoSirqueira/JoaoSirqueira/README.md

 <h1> Hello World!
 I'm João Sirqueira, a Systems Developer </h1>
-<h3>Currently working as a Systems Analyst and Technical Support.
+<h3>Currently working as a Systems Analyst and Technical Support, and studying Systems Analysis and Development at FAM.
 I’m also a Systems Development Technician, always looking to improve my skills and explore new technologies.</h3>

 </br>
 <h2>🚀 Languages and Tools I've Used</h2>